Osmania varsity says no to Rahul Gandhi, Cong sees KCR's hand in denial | Education

 Further, the varsity official said that considering the Executive Council resolution, no political activity has been allowed in the campus during the last one year, he pointed out.

-Congress party shared with media a letter written by OU Registrar to Koturi Manavatha Roy who was one of the applicants for Gandhi’s meeting in the campus saying that it is not not feasible for the university to accord permission for the meeting.
+Congress party shared with media a letter written by OU Registrar to Koturi Manavatha Roy, who was one of the applicants for Gandhi’s meeting in the campus, saying it is not feasible for the university to accord permission for the meeting.

-Similarly, police also took few NSUI activists into custody after they attempted to lay siege to the Ministers' Quarters here on Sunday protesting against denial of permission by the university administration.
+Similarly, police also took few NSUI activists into custody after they attempted to lay siege to the Ministers' Quarters here on Sunday protesting the denial of permission by the university administration.
+Dismissing the allegations levelled by the Congress against the TRS government, party leader and state Energy Minister G Jagadish Reddy said there is no need for the ruling party to stop anybody’s meetings.

+The Congress is trying to create unrest at Osmania University as its hopes of gaining popularity among youth have been dashed with Chief Minister Chandrasekhar Rao issuing notifications for recruitment in government departments, Jagadish Reddy said in a release today.

+Meanwhile, some students of OU, associated with NSUI, moved the Telangana High Court today seeking directions to the varsity to allow Rahul Gandhi's visit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)